Fictitious assets are expenses presented as assets.

 - Loss on Debt Securities

-Note: Please refer below for detail understanding of each of these terms
+Note: Please refer below for a detailed understanding of each of these terms

 Quick Recap of Golden Rules of Accounting:

-Second rule (Real Accounts) is “Debit what comes in and credit what goes out“
+The second rule (Real Accounts) is “Debit what comes in and credit what goes out.“

-Third rule (Nominal Accounts) is “Debit all the expense and losses, and credit all incomes and gains”
+The third rule (Nominal Accounts) is “Debit all the expenses and losses, and credit all incomes and gains.”

 Also Read: Understanding Wasting Asset (Fixed Asset)